-How do I troubleshoot 502 and 500 errors when I invoke my Lambda function?
+How do I troubleshoot HTTP 502 and HTTP 500 status code (server-side) errors from AWS Lambda?

 When I try to invoke my AWS Lambda function, the request fails with a 502 or 500 server-side error.
 How do I troubleshoot these errors?